Since January 2021, the UK and other parts of the world are facing an unprecedented rise in wholesale gas and electricity prices.

 Is air conditioning essential?

-In the UK’s usually temperate climate, air conditioning is probably not needed, unless natural ventilation is unavailable.
-The main exception is where you need to control humidity, such as in a hotel with a swimming pool.
-If natural ventilation solutions do the job, they are sure to be cheaper and less harmful to the environment.
+In the UK’s usually temperate climate, air conditioning isn’t always necessary, and could be replaced with natural ventilation.
+Aside from heatwaves, the main exception is where you need to control humidity, such as in a hotel with a swimming pool.
+If natural ventilation solutions can be used, they are sure to be cheaper and less harmful to the environment.

 A regularly cleaned ventilation system can be up to 25 percent more efficient.
 Dirty fans, dusty air ducts and clogged up components increase running costs and make the system more prone to breakdown.
 Get a qualified maintenance technician to review the system annually and replace parts before they start to cause problems.